NNPDF/eko/doc/source/theory/TimeLike.rst

 solution strategies are unaffected).

 The time-like splitting functions have been benchmarked using select |FF| sets from |LHAPDF|.
-In addition, they have been tested against routines from |MELA|, which is an alternative Mellin Space evolution code, available at https://github.com/vbertone/MELA.
+In addition, they have been tested against functions from |MELA|, which is an alternative Mellin Space evolution code, available at https://github.com/vbertone/MELA.